novoSoftEng/NLP-Atelier1-/.ipynb_checkpoints/README-checkpoint.md

 ## Synthesis
 During this project, the following tasks were completed:
-- Web scraping was performed using Scrapy and Beautiful Soup to gather data from BBC arabic website.
+- Web scraping was performed using Beautiful Soup to gather data from BBC arabic website.
 - The raw scraped data was stored in MongoDB for further processing and analysis.
 - A comprehensive NLP pipeline was established, including text cleaning, tokenization, stop words removal,  and normalization.
 - Stemming and lemmatization techniques were applied to analyze their effectiveness in the Arabic language context.